 What's the Deele with Babyface

-The recent Instagram battle between Babyface and Teddy Riley which broke the record for most viewers on Instagram live, has generated a lot of interest in the two legendary songwriters, producers and performers.
-But a lot of fans are not aware of the impact these two talented artists has had on popular music.
-So Riddimstyle is going to take you down memory lane to look at the early beginnings of & Kenneth "Babyface" Edmonds and his eventual business partner Antonio "L.A."
+The recent Instagram battle between Babyface and Teddy Riley, which broke the record for most viewers on Instagram live, has generated a lot of interest in the two legendary songwriters, producers and performers.
+But many fans are unaware of the impact these two talented artists have had on popular music.
+So Riddimstyle will take you down memory lane to look at the early beginnings of & Kenneth "Babyface" Edmonds and his eventual business partner Antonio "L.A."
 Reid.
-The two producers began their distinguished careers in a R&b band called the The Deele.
-Formed in Cincinnati, Ohio, by Bobby G. Summers and L.A.
+The two producers began their distinguished careers in an R&b band, The Deele.
+They were formed in Cincinnati, Ohio, by Bobby G. Summers and L.A.
 Reid in the early '80s with lead vocalist Carlos "Satin" Greene, Darnell "Dee" Bristol, Stanley Burke, and Kevin Roberson.
-Prior to joining the Deele, Babyface had been a member of Manchild, who had a minor R&B hit with "Especially for You" in 1977.
+Before joining the Deele, Babyface had been a member of Manchild, who had a minor R&B hit with "Especially for You" in 1977.

 They eventually formed the famous Laface Records in 1989.
-The label was responsible for breaking a number of massive stars including Jermaine Jackson, Donell Jones, Kenny Lattimore & Chante Moore, OutKast, Pink, Goodie Mob, Usher, YoungBloodZ, T.I. and TLC.
+The label was responsible for breaking several massive stars, including Jermaine Jackson, Donell Jones, Kenny Lattimore & Chante Moore, OutKast, Pink, Goodie Mob, Usher, and YoungBloodZ, T.I. and TLC.

 Apart from producing and writing some of the biggest hits of the 1980s and 1990s, Babyface enjoyed a very successful solo career.
-La Reid continued as very successful record executive until he was ousted from the helm at Epic Records in 2017 due to acusasion of harassment
+La Reid continued as a very successful record executive until he was ousted from the helm at Epic Records in 2017 due to accusations of harassment